6063-fuguoxue/HW03B/README.md

 I also created an <code>overlapping</code> boolean inside the for loop to facilitate the decision process of qualified circle proposals.
 It will be initialized as false for every newly generated circle to check.

 ## Findings
-Upon changing the number of proposals generated, I found that the bigger the number, the more circles are drawn on the canvas.
+Upon changing the preset number of proposals, I found that the bigger the number, the more circles are drawn on the canvas, and the less blank space remains.

 I also noted that the number of circles drawn will always be less than or equal to the number of proposals I set.
-This is because circle proposals are being discarded due to overlapping.
-If there should be a fixed number of circles drawn on the canvas, the for loop should be replaced by a while loop for the circle proposal checking.
+This is because some circle proposals are discarded due to overlaps.
+If there should be a fixed number of circles drawn on the canvas, a while loop is a better choice for the circle proposal checking.